george-hawkins/arf-drone/transmitter-ongoing.md

 * Set date and time for the transmitter.
 * Set its county code.
 * Set the receiver channel order.
-* Callibrate the sticks and pots.
+* Calibrate the sticks and pots.
 * Create a new model.
 * Set the model name.
 * Set the model's failsafe setting.